absolunet/pleaz/documentation/support/php.md

 ---

-> For those who have problems with NGINX, (page not displayed or not found).
+> For those who have problems with NGINX on `macOS`, (page not displayed or not found).
 >
 > Verify that the NGINX process has access to the complete disk.
 >